nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 ---

 ## Executive Summary
 This project was part of a two-week competition hosted by Georgia Tech in partnership with Best Buy.
 Our objective was to train a text classifier to identify the topic of real customer service calls.
 The magnitude of the dataset required efficient use of text cleaning, text preprocessing and vectorization.
-My teams methodology was to strike a balance between performance and complexity and went with a support vector machine for our final model choice.
+My team’s methodology was to strike a balance between performance and complexity and went with a support vector machine for our final model choice.
 We were able to achieve an accuracy of 62%, a 38+% increase from the dummy classifier baseline.

 ### Skills Utilized
 - NLP Pipeline Implementations